-The Greek historian Pausanias wrote, in the second century AD, that the name ‘Helper’ was given to Apollo by citizens of nearby Phigaleia, as thanks for their deliverance from the plague of 429-427 BC.
+In the second century AD the Greek historian Pausanias wrote that the name ‘Helper’ was given to Apollo by citizens of nearby Phigaleia, as thanks for their deliverance from the plague of 429-427 BC.
 He also wrote that the temple was designed by Iktinos, who had been responsible for the Parthenon.

 The temple is covered by a tent at the moment while the structure is made more secure.
 The severe weather conditions in this exposed location have caused some damage to the temple.
 The design of the canopy incorporates slopes and pitches which prevent the accumulation of large quantities of snow.

 Archaeological researches have determined that the site was in continuous use since the archaic period, the existing temple being the last of four on the site.
 The classical temple is thought to have been built between 430 BC and 400 BC.
 It is made of local grey limestone, while parts of the roof, the capitals in the cella and the sculptured decoration are made of marble.
 Like several other temples of Arcadia, the temple is aligned north-south, instead of the usual east-west, probably due to some local tradition or to the limited space available on the steep slopes of the mountain.